Sustainability - Environmental - Water Quality and Conservation - www.ussteel.com

 Stormwater is also regulated through the NPDES program.
 Each facility has its own stormwater management practices that it implements along with routine inspections and sampling.
 Methods to manage stormwater quality are referred to as Best Management Practices (BMPs).
 Some stormwater-specific BMPs include raw material management, street sweeping, catch basin filtration, and stormwater containment areas.
 In addition to BMPs, several facilities also use full-scale treatment for stormwater prior to discharge.

 U. S. Steel is responsible for the operation and maintenance of more than 40 wastewater treatment plants (WWTP).
 These plants are tasked with treating site-specific process water, ranging from waste oil to hazardous waste, before discharging from U. S. Steel property.
 Some properties also maintain their own sanitary plants.

-The tailings basin utilized at Minntac provides an example of water recycling, ensuring that 90-95% of effluent discharge is reclaimed to satisfy operational water demand.
+The tailings basin utilized at Minntac provides an example of water recycling, ensuring that 90–95% of effluent discharge is reclaimed to satisfy operational water demand.
 This equates to the reuse of 43,000 gallons per minute, or 62 million gallons per day.
-U. S. Steel is committed to reusing as much of its effluent as possible to reduce water process demands and potential downstream impacts.
+U. S. Steel is committed to reusing as much of our effluent as possible to reduce process water demands and potential downstream impacts.

 Another water conservation measure is to use treated process water as a source of cooling water for the blast furnace slag pits.
 U. S. Steel also uses leak-detection measures and monitoring of processes, influent water, and effluent water to assist in conservation measures.
 An example of this is the addition of a seep collection and return system at the western portion of the Minntac plant.